OrchardCMS/OrchardDoc/Documentation/Understanding-placement-info.markdown

 ## Scope

 A placement file acts at the content-item level.
 This means that you can use it to reorder the display of the parts of anything that is a content item (blog posts, pages, comments, custom items, widgets, etc.), but not necessarily arbitrary shapes.
-If a shape that is not representing a content part needs to handle placement, it is up to you to provide a placement mechanism for that shape.
+If a shape that is not representing a content part needs placement, it is up to you to provide a placement mechanism for that shape.

 ## The "Placement" Element